propertystalker/prop-flutter/blueprint.md

 I have completed a significant refactoring and bug-fixing task.
 The key changes include:

+*   **Made Uplift Analysis Dynamic:**
+    *   **Corrected a major flaw** where the "Uplift Analysis by Scenario" table used a hardcoded area for the "Full Refurbishment" scenario.
+    *   The `GdvController` has been refactored to remove the fixed `_existingInternalArea` value.
+    *   The `PropertyScreen` now passes the actual `totalFloorArea` from the EPC data to the controller.
+    *   This ensures the refurbishment scenario is now **dynamically and accurately calculated** based on the specific property's size.
 *   **Resolved critical errors and warnings:**
     *   Fixed a crash caused by calling a non-existent `calculateGdv` method.
 I implemented this method in the `GdvController` with placeholder logic and updated the `PropertyScreen` to use it correctly.
     *   Corrected an error in the `FinancialController` by adding the `selectedScenario` property, ensuring that financial calculations are correctly performed when the GDV or other inputs change.